-Shared understanding is important, but, ensure that people can access not only the analytics results but also the actual customer feedback – hearing the customers’ voice and reading the real comments with all their emotions can be a strong tool to motivate people to act on the feedback.
+Shared understanding is important, but, ensuring that people can access not only the analytics results but also the actual customer feedback – hearing the customers’ voices and reading the real comments with all their emotions can be a strong tool to motivate people to act on the feedback.

 Find or create one communications channel that your whole team uses, and all employees can see.
 For instance, if you use Slack messaging, you can create one channel for all customer feedback.

 One of the easiest ways to leverage the role of customer feedback in a company is to bring feedback from online into the physical space of your office. ”Getting everyone closer to customer feedback should be a priority for every business.
 Sharing customer feedback improves empathy for customers and motivates our team.
 It reignites their belief in the mission and refreshes their understanding of how well the company is doing in the eyes of the customer.
 It’s pretty simple: happier people do better work.
 We share positive customer feedback on a “customer love” wall near our breakout areas — every day there’s a new card that people see and talk about over lunch,” shares James Doman-Pipe, Global Marketing Manager at Kayako.

 Money talks.
 Financial incentives are extremely efficient in redirecting your personnel’s focus.
 If you want all your employees to improve the customer experience, reward them for doing so.
 People tend to focus on the metrics that will bring them benefits.
 This is particularly important for employees, who face customers only indirectly, but still, have a significant influence on their experience.
 (Read: all the employees.)

 There’s an established practice to review the performance of customer support agents by the number of tickets closed.
 What will be the unconscious (or even conscious) choice of the agent?
 Right.
 To close as many tickets as possible, no matter how.